 How we use your personal data

-When you purchase a product or service using one of our finance products, we will take personal information possibly along with copies of proofs required for the application of credit, as requested by the third party Finance provider, Barclays Partner Finance.
+When you purchase a product or service using one of our finance products, we will take personal information possibly along with copies of proofs required for the application of credit, as requested by the third party Finance provider, Hitachi Capital (UK) PLC.

 How our provider uses your personal data

 When you then apply for a product or service from one of our chosen providers, your data will be collected and used by them under the terms of their own separate privacy policies.

 Here is the individual privacy policies (all links open in a new window; please note we can't be responsible for the content of external websites):

 Rest assured that all applications for financial services products will be assessed on a case-by-case basis.

 If you feel that your data has not been handled correctly, or you are unhappy with our response to any requests you have made to us regarding the use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.